View all current alerts (5)

 We invited residents to share their questions around this change in water hardness at our online customer events on Tuesday 20th April.
 The feedback we received at these events and our response is available to view here.

-Following the customer events, we promised to conduct a short consultation to gain a wider view on water hardness in your area and to let you know about the different methods of how water can be partially softened.
+Following the customer events, we promised to conduct a short consultation in May to gain a wider view on water hardness in your area and to listen to customers.